 The Chail Palace was built in 1891 and spreads over an area of 75 acres.
 It is well known for its architecture and was built as the summer retreat by the Maharaja of Patiala during the British Raj.
 The major structure was damaged in a fire in the year 1992, but thereon it has been restored.
 The view from the top is beautiful.

 The entrance fee for the tourists is INR (Rs.)
 100/- depending upon the season of the visit.
 It is rich in flora and fauna.
-However, an advice to the potential tourists- avoid feeding the monkeys.
+However, a piece of advice to the potential tourists- avoid feeding the monkeys.

 The Chail Sanctuary